 We cannot emphasize enough how much time reusing your templates will save you.
 We were able to use many of the same templates in several different steps of our van build.

 Step 9: Trace and Cut Door Panels

 Last but not least was adding plywood panels to the rear doors.
 If you’ve been following along this far, you can guess how we did this.

 We made cardboard templates, traced them onto plywood, cut them out with a jigsaw, and screwed them into place.

 We cut holes to accommodate the door handles, and screwed the original plastic handle coverings back over the plywood.

 Step 10: Admire Your Handiwork!

 And there you have it!
 We officially have walls!
 It’s important to take a step back and applaud your progress after big milestones like this.
 It wasn’t too long ago that our van was just an empty shell.
 Now it’s starting to feel more like a home every day.

 There’s something about the natural beauty of wood covering your living space that makes you feel peaceful and content.
-That’s why we decided to go with some beautiful cedar paneling for our van’s ceiling.
-In our next post, we’ll detail how we installed it.
+That’s why we decided to go with some beautiful cedar paneling for our van’s ceiling – which was next up in the build process.